 - Tell the observers that they will be watching closely as two different cultural groups interact.
 They may move among the participants, but they may not touch or speak to them.
 Their observations will help the class view the activity with a wider perspective during the debriefing.

 - Send the Pandya and Chispa groups to opposite corners of the room.
-Distribute copies of the Pandya cultural-norms sheets to one group and the Chispa cultural-norms sheets to the other group (link above).
+Distribute copies of the Pandya cultural norms sheet to one group and the Chispa cultural norms sheet to the other group.
 Ask the members of each culture to read these sheets and to discuss their norms among themselves.

 - Visit the Chispas and clarify their values.
 Emphasize the importance of making several brief contacts rather than a few lengthy ones.
 Define a contact as eliciting a verbal or a nonverbal response from a member of the other culture.
 Remind them of their friendly, outgoing nature and their eagerness to meet people from other cultures.